pandas-dev/pandas/doc/source/io.rst

 .. versionadded:: 0.14.0

-If SQLAlchemy is not installed, a fallback is only provided for sqlite (and for mysql for backwards compatibility, but this is deprecated).
+If SQLAlchemy is not installed, a fallback is only provided for sqlite (and for mysql for backwards compatibility, but this is deprecated and will be removed in a future version).
 This mode requires a Python database adapter which respect the `Python DB-API <http://www.python.org/dev/peps/pep-0249/>`__.